BiggestLittleFC/biggestlittlefc.github.io/hotel.md

 - If you want a suite, book a regular room first during the initial rush, then call to have them convert it to a suite.
 That way you still have something if the suites are full.
 - If you want to be on the [Hospitality Floor][hospitalityfloor], book a regular room when booking opens, and we will assign you to that floor in a separate process.
 - If you smoke, and can tolerate some noise from the [Hospitality Floor][hospitalityfloor]: get your reservation done as quick as you can, then edit your reservation to request a smoking floor.
 It helps us have less non-con guests on that floor.
+- The Hotel does not allow consumption of marijuana on-property, in hotel rooms, or even in your car in the parking lot.
+The Hotel does allow possession of up to one ounce, secured in your hotel room, if you are over 21 years old.

 </div>
 </div>